How to Read Candlestick Charts [13 Candle Examples]

 Knowing how to read candlestick charts as a day trader is crucial.
-Candlestick chart trading is one of the most common forms of chart trading among Day Traders, making it especially important for every beginner day trader to know exactly how to read candlestick charts.
+Trading candlestick patterns is one of the most common forms of chart trading among Day Traders, making it especially important for every beginner day trader to know exactly how to read candlestick charts.

 A candlestick chart is a type of trading chart that shows price action in a given market.
 A candlestick is the graphical depiction of this price action.